Worker-communist Party of Iran

 The Worker-communist Party of Iran (حزب کمونیست کارگری ایران) is a political party founded in 1991 that seeks the overthrow of the Islamic Republic of Iran and the establishment of a Socialist Republic in its place.
 The party's primary slogans are "Liberty, Equality, Workers' Rule", "Down with the Islamic Republic", "For a Socialist Republic" and "The Basis of Socialism is the Human Being".

 WPI owns a 24-hour TV station called New Channel, which broadcasts mainly in Persian, but includes some programming in English, Kurdish and Azeri Turkish.
 The Communist Youth Organization is the youth wing of WPI.
 The organization's current leader is Hamid Taqvaee.

 Status

 WPI is banned in Iran, as are other parties opposed to the Islamic Republic.
-It nevertheless boasts members in worker, student and other sections of Iranian society.
+It nevertheless boasts members in worker, student, women and other sections of Iranian society.
 The party maintains a presence in Western countries; having official organizations in Germany, the UK, Sweden, Netherlands, Norway, France, Finland, Denmark ,USA, Canada, Turkey and Australia.
 Using these countries as a base, the WPI works with the Iranian community to further its immediate aims to overthrow the Islamic Republic.